sokennguyen/til/README.md

 - Nextjs
     - import '@' where @ is an alias for the root dir in the project.
     - route|page|folder (same thing)
+    - 'use client' is needed to make a component Client Component.
+If not, components are atomatically Server Components, meaning that it will get rendered in the server and functions run inside of it will run in the server (especially database queries).
+    - because Server Components runs in the server, console.log() doesn't output in the browser, but in the server's terminal instead.